Yosemite is that magical place in California where dramatic mountains, granite peaks, and alpine mountain lakes all exist within the same wilderness.

 Most people make it to the Lower Cathedral Lake and head back not even realizing that there is a second lake just around the corner.
-I recommend checking out the hiking route on AllTrails that shows the location of both lakes and how to get there.
+I recommend checking out the hiking route on AllTrails which shows the location of both lakes and how to get there.

 There is no reception along Tioga Road so it’s best to head out there prepared and familiar with the route.

 The trail to Cathedral Lakes is around 7 miles long round trip.
-There is an option to go on a loop around the Lower Cathedral Lake so you end up doing around 9+ miles altogether.
+There is an option to go on a loop around Lower Cathedral Lake so you end up doing around 9+ miles altogether.

 Although the beginning of the Cathedral Lakes Trail is not very exciting and travels through a forest, you will start seeing granite domes halfway in.
 The higher you go, the better the views will get.

 Around 2.8 miles in you will reach a junction.
 Go left to visit the Upper Cathedral Lake or go right to visit the Lower Cathedral Lake.
 Or you can visit both which is what I did on my backpacking trip.